code-craft-us-1/simple-monitor-in-cpp-koushik-philips/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+# Extending and Refactoring

+Following extensions have been supported:

+Extension 1: Early Warning
+Extension 3: Accept input in different units